3 ways in which technology can affect your mental health

 But even here you might feel professional anxiety as your peers appear to be getting ahead whilst you are treading water.
 It's a completely natural human emotion but one that must be kept in check.

 So in at least three areas highlighted above, technology might be seriously affecting our collective mental health.
 But this doesn't mean that technology as a whole is bad for us in the long run.

-But younger generations appear to be coming around the idea of "disconnecting from the grid".
+But younger generations appear to be coming around to the idea of "disconnecting from the grid".
 Perhaps we are about to see a major blowback to social media and the internet by users as they realize that the real world isn't that boring after all.

 Perhaps we need to relearn the teachings from the past.
-"Everything in moderation" as the saying goes.
+"Everything in moderation", as the saying goes.